© All Rights Reserved Ardy

 Rajasthan has 4600 km of railway track.
 This railway network connects Jaipur and other major cities with Delhi, Mumbai, Kolkata, Chennai, Bangalore and Hyderabad.
 The head quarter of North-West Railways is based at Jaipur.

-The State has length of 8627 km of state highway and 5655 km national highway.
+The state has length of 8627 kilometres of state highway and 5655 kilometres national highway.
 Four lanes NH8 passes through the Jaipur and Udaipur and Agra is connected to Jaipur through a four lane road.

 What not to miss in Rajasthan?